 If you have not already logged in through U-M Weblogin, you'll see the standard login screen.
 Log in with your uniqname and UMICH password, the one you use to enter Wolverine Access.

-Depending on the service you are accessing, you may see an additional screen asking you confirm release of information about you (attributes such as your name and uniqname) that will be shared with the other service provider.
+Depending on the service you are accessing, you may see an additional screen asking you to confirm release of information about you (attributes such as your name and uniqname) that will be shared with the other service provider.
 If you do not see such a screen, the service you are accessing has been pre-approved as a U-M service to receive these attributes, or you have already confirmed release of your information to this service provider with the service in the past year.
 Some services require annual confirmation, as well as confirmation if your attributes change.

 WHY THIS INFORMATION IS SHARED: Service providers require a minimal set of attributes (such as your name, uniqname, and university affiliation) to identify you and verify that you are authorized to access the service.
 U-M data stewards have already approved release of the data that you may find in the confirmation window.